turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 **Summary**

-Set a :ref:`public read and write <datashare_publicreadandwrite>` value in the :ref:`DataShare <datashare>` key-value store if it is unchanged since the last :ref:`dataShare.get <datashare_get>` request for the same key.
+Set a :ref:`public read and write <datashare_publicreadandwrite>` value in the :ref:`DataShare <datashare>` key-value store if it has not been set by another user since the last :ref:`dataShare.get <datashare_get>` request for the same key.

 **Syntax** ::